Did you miss the previous part in this YouTube SEO series? No worries, you can catch up right here: 7 SEO Tools for Better YouTube Marketing

 How to Leverage YouTube Analytics

-You have to keep track of how your audience is finding your videos and how they’re engaging with them, so you can see which ones are performing well and which videos aren’t being discovered in search.
+You have to keep track of how your audience is finding your videos and how they’re engaging with them so you can see which ones are performing well and which videos aren’t being discovered in search.

 Here, you can get an overview of the following data:

 - Views: This metric measures the number of people who have clicked on your video link and watched your videos.
 It doesn’t track whether users watched the entire video or not.

-Average view duration: The average view duration lets you see if people are watching your video to the end or stopping the video before it’s finished.
+- Average view duration: The average view duration lets you see if people are watching your video to the end or are stopping the video before it’s finished.
 (See this by clicking “Interest Viewers” on the top menu of your dashboard.)

 If you’re running a business with a physical location or if you’re focused on generating more local traffic, this could be helpful to see if you’re getting to the right people.